rbleattler/mdop-docs/mdop/mbam-v25/about-mbam-25-sp1.md

 ### Support for Windows 10

-MBAM 2.5 SP1 adds support for Windows 10 and Windows Server 2016, in addition to the same software that is supported in earlier versions of MBAM.
+MBAM 2.5 SP1 adds support for Windows 11, Windows 10, and Windows Server 2016, in addition to the same software that is supported in earlier versions of MBAM.

 Windows 10 is supported in both MBAM 2.5 and MBAM 2.5 SP1.